2016 CONCACAF Futsal Championship qualification: Central American Zone

 In the Central American Zone, Costa Rica qualified automatically as hosts.
-The remaining six teams from UNCAF entered the qualifying competition, played in Guatemala between 27–31 January 2016.
+The remaining six teams from UNCAF entered the qualifying competition, played in Guatemala between 27 and 31 January 2016.

 The draw for the qualifying tournament was held on 12 January 2016 in Guatemala City.
 Guatemala and Panama, which qualified for the 2012 FIFA Futsal World Cup, were seeded into Groups A and B respectively.
 The other four teams were placed in two pots, with El Salvador and Honduras in Pot 1, and Belize and Nicaragua in Pot 2.

 The six teams were drawn into two groups of three teams.
 The group winners and runners-up advanced to the semi-finals, with the semi-final winners playing in the final and the losers playing in the third-place play-off.
 The top two teams qualified for the final tournament as the UNCAF representatives besides hosts Costa Rica, while the third-placed team advanced to the play-off against the third-placed team from the Caribbean Zone.